-- 1. After copying the image in the other program, open a content file (e.g., topic, snippet) in Flare. - 2.
+- 1. After copying the image in the other program, open a content file (e.g., topic, snippet) in Flare Desktop. - 2.
 Place your cursor where you want to paste the image. - 3.
 Press CTRL+V on your keyboard. - 4.
 In the Save Image dialog that opens, find and select the folder where you want to add the copy of the image in your project (the default location is the Resources\Images folder).
 You can use the buttons in the local toolbar to navigate.

-- Shows or hides the files.
+Option Description Shows or hides the folders that the files are stored in.
+Shows or hides the files.
 If you click this button when the Show Folders button is selected, the area splits into two halves.
-The folder is shown on the left side, and the files and subfolders within it are shown on the right. - 6

-Shows or hides hidden files and folders.

-- If the Show Files button 🔲 is the only one selected, you can click this button to move up one folder level. - 5.
-In the File name field, enter a name for the image. - 6.
-Click Save.
+The folder is shown on the left side, and the files and subfolders within it are shown on the right.
+6 Shows or hides hidden files and folders.
+If the Show Files button 🔲 is the only one selected, you can click this button to move up one folder level. .
+In the File name field, enter a name for the image.

+- 6. Click Save.
 The image is added. - 7.
-Click $\blacksquare$ to save your work.
+Click \blacksquare to save your work.